MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-drop-shipment.md

 2. In the **Ship-to** field, select **Customer Address**.
 3. In the **Customer** field, select the customer that you are selling to.
 4. Choose the **Drop Shipments** action, and then choose the **Get Sales Order** action.
-5. On the **Sales List** page, select the sales order that you prepared in [To create a sales order for drop shipment](sales-how-drop-shipment.md#to-create-a-sales-order-for-drop-shipment).
+5. On the **Sales List** page, select the sales order that you prepared in [To create a sales order for drop shipment](#to-create-a-sales-order-for-drop-shipment).
 6. Choose the **OK** button.

 The line information from the sales order is inserted on the purchase order line(s).

 You can now instruct the vendor to ship the items to your customer, for example, by mailing the purchase order as a PDF.
+If your vendor provides a tracking number or similar information, you can choose to record that information in a purchase order line of type *Comment*.

 ## <a name="to-create-multiple-purchase-orders-for-drop-shipments"></a>To create multiple purchase orders for drop shipments